Sen. Mitch McConnell files for seventh term in Kentucky

 “It seems like it may not play much of a role in the president’s reelection campaign,” McConnell told reporters.
 “There’s considerable anecdotal evidence that in the battleground states, it’s not going over very well.
 The two articles of impeachment are pretty weak.”

-McConnell later said that if impeachment isn’t popular in swing states and added, “it’s probably not a popular move in Kentucky.”
+McConnell later said that if impeachment isn’t popular in swing states, then “it’s probably not a popular move in Kentucky.”
 Trump won Kentucky by a landslide in 2016 .

 Asked if he thinks impeachment will be an issue by next fall, McConnell replied: “I would doubt it.”

-After speaking with reporters, McConnell stopped by the governor’s office to chat for a few minutes with Democratic Gov. Andy Beshear, who ousted the state’s GOP incumbent in last month’s election.
+After speaking with reporters, McConnell stopped by the governor’s office to chat for a few minutes with Democratic Gov. Andy Beshear, who ousted Bevin in last month’s election.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.